-A button that scrolls to bottom in React
+A button that scrolls to the bottom in React

 Let’s look at a code example: